CTRL: Clustering Training Losses for Label Error Detection: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 In this article, we proposed a method called CTRL for label error detection for multi-class datasets.
-Experimental results demonstrate state-of-the-art error detection accuracy on CIFAR and tabular datasets.
+Experimental results demonstrate state-of-the-art error detection accuracy on image and tabular datasets.
 When evaluating its effectiveness for model retraining, we conclude that when label errors are present, it is better to clean (i.e., remove the data instances with erroneous labels) than not.
-CTRL is faster and more robust to class size than the previous state-of-the-art, CL.
-However, CTRL requires recording and storage of loss curves.

 There are many ways to improve CTRL.
 We could use other clustering methods, such as NN-based ones.
 There are also other ways to use the mask than simply removing samples or replacing labels.
-The loss-based clustering method could also be extended to non-classification, i.e., regression, tasks.
-Early stop is another option; we do not have to wait until the model converges.
+The loss-based clustering method could also be extended to regression tasks.
+Early stop is another option; in the error detection round, we do not have to wait until the model converges.
 Another promising direction is to trigger more significant loss gaps between the clean and noisy labels.
-We could select training hyperparameters by favoring high variances in loss curves.
-In general, small model capacity and coarse training help separate clean and noisy labels because label errors make loss landscapes more complex, thus requiring a larger model and fine-tuned optimizer to overfit.
-We found that a large initial learning rate helps label error detection, probably because it makes it easier for gradient descent to pass over local minima.
-NN pruning may also create larger loss gaps because pruning reduces model capacity.
-Our preliminary test results (presented in the Appendix) show that adding NN pruning sometimes outperforms the vanilla CTRL method.
+We could select training hyperparameters that favor large differences between samples in loss curves.
+In general, small model capacity and coarse training help separate clean and noisy labels because label errors make loss landscapes more complex.
+Hence, overfitting is more likely to happen with a larger model and fine-tuned optimizer.